23septt/Seismoguard/README.md

 # SeismoGuard

-An earthquake early warning device built on ESP32-S3.
-It detects P-waves using a low-cost MEMS accelerometer (MPU6050) and sends push notifications via ntfy.sh before the shaking arrives.
+An earthquake early warning device built on microcontroller.
+It detects P-waves using a accelerometer and sends push notifications via ntfy.sh before the shaking arrives.

 ## What it does